-2) Interaction modelling: The encoding of temporal sequential data is typically accomplished by Recurrent Neural Networks (RNNs) such as Gate Recurrent Unit (GRU) [28] and Long Short-Term Memory (LSTM) [29], or temporal (1D) convolution.
-On the other hand, modeling the interaction between the relevant agents and the environment can be done using an attention mechanism [30], introduced to capture long-term relationships.
-Interaction modeling is closely related to the method used for scene encoding.
+There are two types of interactions that need to be modelled.
+First, the encoding of temporal sequential data, which is typically accomplished via Recurrent Neural Networks (RNNs)-such as the Gate Recurrent Unit (GRU) [28] or the Long Short-Term Memory (LSTM) [29]-or temporal convolutions.
+Second, the interactions between the relevant agents and the environment is modelled via an attention mechanism [30].
+Interaction modelling is closely related to the method used for scene encoding.

-Based on the polyline representation, VectorNet [10], [18], [19] utilises only self-attention modules to directly learn the interactions between all the sub-graphs in the environment.
-Further, goal-oriented lane attention [31] emphasizes the relationship between agents and lanes.
+Based on the polyline representation, VectorNet [10, 18, 19] utilises only self-attention modules to directly learn the interactions between all the sub-graphs in the environment.
+Further, goal-oriented lane attention [31] emphasises the relationship between agents and lanes.
 The split-joint attention mechanism, used by LaneGCN [26], captures the complex topology of lane graphs and long range dependencies.
-Deo et al. [11] propose Prediction via Graph-based Policy (PGP) model, where
+Deo et al. [11] propose a Prediction via Graph-based Policy (PGP) model, where interactions are modelled via lane-graph traversals.
+This approach combines discrete policy roll-outs with a lane-graph subset decoder, conditioning each prediction on the driver's goals.
+Finally, the network predicts trajectories by selectively attending to node encodings along paths traversed by the policy and a sampled latent variable.